fcrozatier/financialforecast/README.md

 ## Contribute

-Contributions are happily considered:
+Contributions are happily encouraged:

 1. You can suggest a new widget, or improve the current ones.
 1. You can improve the text and explanations.
-1. You can translate to your language.
+1. You can translate to a different language.

 Don't hesitate to PR or contact me if you have any questions.